appserver-io/appserver/_docs/webserver.md

 </virtualHosts>
 ```

-The above configuration sits within the server element and opens up the virtual host `example.local`
+The configuration above is positioned within the server element and opens up the virtual host `example.local`,
-which has a different document root than the global configuration has.
-The virtual host is born. :-)
+which has a different document root than the global configuration.
+The virtual host is born.

-> Most of the `params` that are available in the `server` node can be overwritten and you can also define all following
+> Most of the `params` that are available in the `server` node can be overwritten.
+Also, you can define all following
-> configurations like [Environment Variables](<#configure-your-environment-variables>), [Authentications](<#configure-authentications>), [Accesses](<#configure-accesses>) and of course [Locations](<#configure-locations>) for every virtual host
+> configurations like [Environment Variables](<#configure-your-environment-variables>), [Authentications](<#configure-authentications>), [Accesses](<#configure-accesses>) and of course [Locations](<#configure-locations>) for every virtual host.
-> on its own.

 The `virtualHost` element can hold params, rewrite rules or environment variables which are only
-available for the host specifically.
+available for the specific host.

 ## Environment Variables

 You can set environment variables using either the global or the virtual host based configuration.
-The example below shows a basic usage of environment variables in XML format.
+The example below shows the basic usage of environment variables in XML format.

 ```xml
 <environmentVariables>